Toggle: English / Spanish

 Exams and Tests

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 The abdomen is usually tender.
 It may feel firm or "board-like."
 People with peritonitis usually curl up or refuse to let anyone touch the area.

 When to Contact a Medical Professional